 T.D.
-Jakes mentioned in one of his sermons that he was about to quit preaching due to challenging times in the ministry.
+Jakes mentioned in his sermons that he was about to quit preaching due to challenging times in the ministry.
 However, a young lady told him how one of his teachings helped her.
 It gave him the strength and encouragement to keep going.
 Spiritual leaders deal with a lot.
 They have challenging times as well while uplifting others.
-A word of encouragement, giving, and prayer really means a lot to people.
+A word of encouragement, giving, and prayer mean a lot to people.
 We also should honor our parents.

-Ephesians 6 :2-3 Living Translation: 2 Honor your father and mother.
+Ephesians 6:2-3 Living Translation: 2 Honor your father and mother.
 This is the first of God’s Ten Commandments that ends with a promise.
-3 And this is the promise: that if you honor your father and mother, yours will be a long life, full of blessing.
+3 And this is the promise: if you honor your father and mother, yours will be a long life, full of blessing.

-We may not agree with our parents.
+We may disagree with our parents.
 Some of you may not have had great parents.
-However. we should still respect our parents.
-You will have long life with blessings.
-The bible tells us to pray for everyone including people in authority.
+However, we should still respect our parents.
+You will have a long life with blessings.
+The Bible tells us to pray for everyone, including people in authority.

 Some of you are familiar with the story of the 10 lepers.

-Our restoration and victory is right in reach by honoring God and people that have made a difference in our lives.
-Give people their flowers while they live because when they are gone, there is nothing we can do.
+Our restoration and victory are in reach by honoring God and people that have made a difference in our lives.
+Give people their flowers while they live because there is nothing we can do when they are gone.

 Don’t leave people to wonder.
 While they are here, give them honor!

-Prayer: I honor you God today for giving me life.
+Prayer: I honor you, God, today for giving me life.
 I repent for forgetting about you and the people in my life that have helped me along the way.
 I give honor to whom honor is due.
 God, I thank you for the people you used in my life to impact me for good.
-God, let everything I do be for your glory and not for my own glory.
-In Jesus name!
-Amen.
+God, let everything I do be for your glory, not my own glory.
+In Jesus’ name!
+Amen!